KarlPeter5039/RMK-final/README.md

 - Slide Potentiometer - Analog slide input for relative positioning input
 - Rotary Encoders - Analog rotating potentiometer inputs for absolute positioning input
 - Keyboard plate - 3D printed to mechanically support switches
-- PCBs - Designed in KiCAD (Figure 4) and ordered from JLCPCB
+- PCBs - Designed in KiCAD and ordered from JLCPCB

 ## Firmware Specifications:
 The firmware for a keyboard consists of four primary files: